bdesanctis/bamdam/README.md

 - [probably] derive a kmer distribution from the modern reads, and remove reads with many of those kmers from ancient samples
 - eventually - null damage distribution?
 - add some example data
 - implement some functionality for combining samples , eg. multi-sample damage plots
+- make extractreads.py work on fqs too

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.